Skip to Content

 Getting to Glenorchy

-If you don’t want to drive then your only other option is a guided tour.
-There is a range of half-day and full-day tours from Queenstown to Glenorchy.
-Some are purely scenic tours and others visit LOTR locations too.
-One of the most popular scenic tours is the Glenorchy and Paradise Explorer which lasts for 4 hours.
-It is very laid back and gives lots of free time to explore the two towns.
+If you don’t want to drive, then your only other option is a guided tour.
+There is a range of half-day and full-day tours from Queenstown to Glenorchy, with some being purely scenic tours and others visiting LOTR locations too.

 17 Fun Things to do in Glenorchy